We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The Samsung RF261BEAESR is a sleek yet spacious fridge with high-end design and features but a very reasonable price tag.

 Note: Almost everything in this review also applies to the Samsung RF260BEAESR refrigerator.
 The one difference is that the RF260BEAESR model does not include an internal water dispenser.

 - Beautiful, modern design.
 The stainless steel exterior is pleasant on the eyes and gives my kitchen a modern, clean look, especially without a water and ice dispenser on the outside.
-The interior is also very modern and bright with energy efficient lighting.
+The interior is also very stylish and bright with energy-efficient lighting.

 - It makes weird noises.
-I notice some noises when the ice maker is running, but otherwise, it has been very quiet.
+I notice some sounds when the ice maker is running, but otherwise, it has been very quiet.